120 Grams of Protein Vegetarian Meal Plans

 Below is a table of some of the best plant-based protein sources and the amount of protein in each serving.
 I also can’t recommend cottage cheese and Greek yogurt enough as a vegetarian source of protein.

-A table showing plant-based protein sources and the amount of protein per serving.
+An infographic table showing high protein plant-based food sources and the amount of protein per serving to help create a high protein plant-based meal.

 Simple Ways to Increase Protein As A Vegetarian